 In a general-education associate's degree program, you take courses in a wide variety of subjects to gain basic knowledge required for university-level bachelor's degree programs.
 Topics often include biology, science, economics, math, geography and sociology.
 You also take English, history, philosophy and other humanities courses.
 Computer science and business courses are usually required, too.

 This broad array of courses gives you a solid foundation of skills in many areas.
 You learn how to write for the workplace and school, understand practical mathematical functions, think critically and use computers.
 These skills are valued in both academia and the workforce.
 If you take online courses, you may use your school's Internet-based classroom interface to submit assignments and collaborate with classmates.
 Regular school deadlines and exam dates usually apply, but you can complete coursework on your own time.

 General-education associate's degree programs are appropriate if you know you want to pursue higher education but aren't sure what you'd like to study.
 It's also a cost-effective way of earning lower-level general-education credits that bachelor's degree programs typically require.
 While not all general-education associate's degree programs guarantee successful transfer to 4-year programs, many schools have arranged guaranteed transfers with nearby universities.

 A general-education associate's degree can help you secure employment, too.
-According to the National Center for Education Statistics (NCES), those with higher education showed higher earnings than people with only a high school diploma from 1995-2013 (www.nces.ed.gov).
-The NCES report showed that people with a high school diploma earned a median of $30,000 per year, while those with an associate's degree earned a median of $37,500 as of 2013.
+According to the National Center for Education Statistics (NCES), those with higher education showed higher earnings than people with only a high school diploma from 2000-2018 (www.nces.ed.gov).
+The NCES report showed that people with a high school diploma earned a median of $27,900 per year, while those with a bachelor's degree earned a median of $34,900 as of 2018.